 - Rivalry among existing competitors

-An environmental scan enables the company’s leaders to be ready to react and respond to changes in the marketplace.
-A watchful leader is not only able to react to changes that will influence the business but also turn those opportunities into positive results.
-This can include innovations that propel the company to reach new customers and markets.
+An environmental scan helps company leaders stay ready to react and respond to marketplace changes.
+A leader with critical thinking skills and awareness will react to changes influencing their business and turn those opportunities into positive results.
+These results can include innovations that propel the company to reach new customers and markets.

-There are many different factors for leaders to consider when scanning the horizon for components that can impact business performance.
-When thinking about the responsibilities of being prepared for the future, CEOs and leaders would do well to remember the words of one of our greatest presidents, Abraham Lincoln, who said: “You cannot escape the responsibility of tomorrow by evading it today.”
+When considering the responsibilities of being prepared for the future, CEOs and leaders would do well to remember the words of Abraham Lincoln: “You cannot escape the responsibility of tomorrow by evading it today.”

 The 4 elements of environmental scanning